11 new COVID-19 cases confirmed in Curry County

 CURRY COUNTY, N.M.
-(KFDA) - New Mexico State health officials have confirmed 264 new COVID-19 cases across the state, including 11 new cases in Curry County.
+(KFDA) - New Mexico State health officials have confirmed 300 new positive COVID-19 cases across the state today, including 11 new cases in Eastern New Mexico.

-The New Mexico Department of Health does not provide numbers of recoveries.
+The New Mexico Department of Health does not provide numbers of COVID-19 recoveries.

 There have been three deaths related to COVID-19 in Eastern New Mexico: